frozzare/max/readme.md

       - single/multi-line array of commands to run (go text template)
       - access environment variables via $NAME
       - (not required)
+    status:
+      - single/multi-line array of commands to run to test that the task is up to date.
+      - (test -e main)
     usage: string of usage text, e.g "[--name]" (not required)
 ```